Gregory Claes, Director of the Offshore Services Business Unit

 The Offshore Services Business Unit within EXMAR Ship Management is dedicated to providing operational services to floating offshore infrastructure for asset owners and oil majors as well as EPCs.

-An experienced team of offshore engineers, naval architects, cargo officers and shore-based captains are managing the day-to-day operations of accommodation barges off the Gulf of Guinea and Angola, as well as floating regasification infrastructure off the coast of Italy.
+An experienced team of offshore engineers, naval architects, cargo officers and shore-based captains are managing the day-to-day operations of accommodation barges off the Gulf of Guinea and Angola.
 The team also has long-term experience in the operation of FPSOs, which commenced with the newbuild FPSO Farwah in 2001.
+The Offshore Services Business Unit recently also took a multipurpose supply vessel into management.

 The Offshore Services Business Unit’s mission is providing staff and management systems for marine services, asset integrity, certification, quality assurance renewals, and IRM activities.
 These services are offered on CRINE-based Lumpsum contracts, on a T/M basis or alternatively through BIMCO-type management agreements.
 In each agreement, transparency is offered to the client.
 In some cases, joint ventures or partnerships have been established with clients to satisfy local legislation and regulatory requirements.